Electron-hole coherence in core-shell nanowires with partial proximity induced superconductivity: ELECTRON-HOLE COHERENCE AND THE PROXIMITY EFFECT

-At present time, the effect of Andreev reflection is considered to be the mechanism behind the superconducting proximity effect \cite{Tinkham, Schapers}.
-Described by Andreev in 1964 to explain the thermal resistance of the intermediate state in superconductor, Andreev reflection refers to the conjugate retro-reflection of electrons and holes at a metal-superconductor boundary \cite{Andreev}, Fig.\ \ref{AndreevRefl}.
+Falks paper \cite{Falk} has a similar Green's function based approach to the Gor'kov equations as McMillan \cite{MacMillan_NS_Theory} and proceeds McMillan's work by five years.
+Andreev\cite{Andreev} considered the equations of motion obeyed by components of the Green's function in Eq.\ \eqref{GF_2x2} in which diagonal and off-diagonals are coupled, to derive a curious scattering process at the plane boundary between the normal and superconducting phases which now bears his name.
+Andreev reflection, Fig.\ \ref{AndreevRefl}, is the conjugate retro-reflection of electrons and holes at a metal-superconductor boundary \cite{Andreev}.
 Retro-reflection means that an incoming electron from the normal metal side is reflected such that it traces back the incident trajectory.
-In order for an incident electron at the normal metal side with energy below the gap parameter $\Delta$, to be transferred across the boundary, the formation of a Cooper pair in the superconductor requires another electron with equal and opposite momentum which can be seen as a reflected hole.
+In order for an incident electron at the normal metal side with energy below the gap parameter $\Delta$, to be transferred across the boundary, the formation of a Cooper pair in the superconductor requires another electron with equal and opposite momentum, which can be seen as a reflected hole.

-\FloatBarrier Blonder, Tinkham and Klapwijk (BTK) refined the scattering approach to the problem using the Bogoliubov equations and further computed I-V curves along with transmission and reflection coefficients for all cases of energy relative to the superconducting gap including a delta-barrier at the interface \cite{BTK}.
+\FloatBarrier At present time, electron-hole coherence via Andreev reflection is considered to be the mechanism behind the superconducting proximity effect \cite{Tinkham, Schapers}.
+Blonder, Tinkham and Klapwijk (BTK) refined the scattering approach to the problem using the Bogoliubov equations and further computed I-V curves along with transmission and reflection coefficients for all cases of energy relative to the superconducting gap including a delta-barrier at the interface \cite{BTK}.
 This work has since become seminal for Andreev reflection and is fundamental to most tunneling spectroscopy experiments on superconducting junctions \cite{Tinkham}.
 The scattering formalism has the advantage of being readily interpreted and familiar from the standard educational problem in quantum mechanics of scattering from a potential barrier.
-Klapwijk \cite{Klapwijk2004} later noted that the following self-consistency equation was ignored in the original BTK approach, due to the simplified geometry of the problem.
+Klapwijk \cite{Klapwijk2004} later noted that the following self-consistency equation was not incorporated in the original BTK approach, and the superconducting gap implemented as a step function at the interface.
 The self-consistency equation can be written as

 where $u(\mathbf{r})$ and $v(\mathbf{r})$ are the electron- and hole components of the quasiparticle wavefunction respectively, and $f(E)$ is the Fermi-distribution function,